Preparation of Acute Brain Slices Using an Optimized N-Methyl-D-glucamine Protective Recovery Method.

 Neurosciences (Brain & Spine)

 Ting, Jonathan T; Lee, Brian R; Chong, Peter; Soler-Llavina, Gilberto; Cobbs, Charles; Koch, Christof; Zeng, Hongkui; and Lein, Ed, "Preparation of Acute Brain Slices Using an Optimized N-Methyl-D-glucamine Protective Recovery Method."
 (2018).
-All Publications.
+Articles, Abstracts, and Reports.
 262.